zkpassport/zkpassport-docs/docs/getting-started/onchain.md

 ## Verifier Contract

-ZKPassport maintains a deployed [`ZKPassportVerifier`](https://etherscan.io/address/0x1D000001000EFD9a6371f4d90bB8920D5431c0D8#code) contract on the chains listed above that handles all proof verification.
+ZKPassport maintains a deployed [`ZKPassportVerifier`](https://etherscan.io/address/0x1D000001000EFD9a6371f4d90bB8920D5431c0D8#code) contract at this address `0x1D000001000EFD9a6371f4d90bB8920D5431c0D8` that handles the verification of the proofs on all the chains listed above.
 Your contracts will interact with this verifier.
 Since the verifier address is deterministic, it is the same for all networks.

 ## Integration Steps